-Sketch designs have a kind of movement and artistic urgency to them that makes them very appealing.
+Sketch tattoos have a kind of movement and artistic urgency to them that makes them very appealing.

-Like a watercolor design, this will give your eagle tattoo some movement.
+Like a watercolor tattoo design, this will give your eagle tattoo some movement.

-In these tattoos, each feather is given an ornate level of detail for a beautiful, almost stained-glass effect.
+In ornamental eagle tattoos, each feather is given an ornate level of detail for a beautiful, almost stained-glass effect.